 - Are your recent thought leadership pieces aligned with your marketing goals and ICP’s intent?

-- Are your new prospects finding you through different channels you are utilizing and converting (paid search, organic search, paid social, programmatic)?
+- Are your new prospects finding you through different channels you utilize and convert (paid search, organic search, paid social, programmatic)?

 - YouTube production team